fynv/ThrustRTC/README.md

 ## Progress

 The core infrastructure for handling device-viewable data objects has been constructed.

-However, I have not got time to add any of the Thrust algorithms yet.
-I'll get back to that soon.

-Please go to the "test" folder and "python/test" folder to see what it can be used for now.
+The following examples shows how to construct and launch general kernels and for-loops, and how to use them to operate on DVVectors (device viewable GPU vectors).

+* test/test_trtc.cpp
+* test/test_for.cpp
+* python/test/test_trtc.py
+* python/test/test_for.py

+The following examples shows the use of the ported Thrust algorithms.
+(Currently we only have "fill", I will populate the code progressively)

+* fill
+  * test/test_fill.cpp
+  * python/test/test_fill.py

 ## License

-I've decided to license this project under ["996ICU License"](https://github.com/996icu/996.ICU/blob/master/LICENSE)
+I've decided to license this project under ['"Anti 996" License'](https://github.com/996icu/996.ICU/blob/master/LICENSE)

 Basically, you can use the code any way you like unless you are working for a 996 company.